 When Revolving Structures Are Superior

 Revolving facilities are the correct instrument for any business whose capital needs are recurring, variable, and tied to operational cycles rather than discrete projects.
-This encompasses the majority of operating businesses in the Farmington and Silicon Slopes corridor:
+This encompasses the majority of operating businesses in the Farmington and Silicon Slopes corridor.

 Hybrid Structures: When Both Apply

 Sophisticated credit facilities sometimes incorporate elements of both.
-A business might negotiate a revolving operating line for day-to-day working capital needs, paired with a separate interest-only project line for a specific capital initiative — a facility expansion, equipment acquisition, or new market entry.
-The two facilities are structured independently, with separate draw availability and repayment schedules, but underwritten together as part of a coherent capital stack.
+A business might negotiate a revolving operating line for day-to-day working capital needs, paired with a separate interest-only project line for a specific capital initiative - a facility expansion, equipment acquisition, or new market entry.

 Underwriting Implications of Each Structure